haraka/Haraka/docs/plugins/aliases.md

         { "sales@example.com": { "action: "alias", "to": ["alice@example.com", "bob@example.com"] } }

-    * wildcard '-' notation
+    * wildcard notation

         In an effort to match some of the functionality of other alias parsers we've allowed wildcard matching of the alias against the right most string of a RCPT address.
+The characters '-' and '+' are commonly used for subaddressing and this plugin has built-in support to alias the "user" part of the email address.

-That is, if our address were test2-testing@example.com, the below alias would match:
+        That is, if our address were test2-testing@example.com (or test2+testing@example.com), the below alias would match:

             { "test2" : { "action" : "drop" } }